sylefeb/Silice/projects/sdram_test/README.md

           sd.done     = 1;
 ```

 Wow, what's with all the delays?
 Well, there are the CAS delays (time it takes for the chip to answer), plus delays due to the fact that we are registering the input and output pins (and even more on actual hardware due to additional flip-flops on the ins themselves).
-We pay in latency what we obtain in stability.
+We pay in latency what we obtain in stability. (*Note: writing this I feel this could be reduced by a couple cycles though ...*)

-Now you can hopefully see why reading/writing in burst is a good idea!
+Now you can hopefully see why reading/writing in bursts is a good idea!

-We are almost done, but there is a last very important details.
+We are almost done, but there is a last very important detail.
 SDRAM chips store data in capacitors, and these capacitors leak!
 They have to be periodically refreshed.
 This is why we count cycles in `refresh_count` and do this when the delay elapsed:

 ```c
     // refresh?